perses/community-mixins/README.md

-# Perses Community Dashboards
+# Perses Community Mixins

-Welcome to the **Perses Community Dashboards** repository!
+Welcome to the **Perses Community Mixins** repository!
 This project is designed to provide Prometheus mixins tailored for the Perses platform.
 Developed with the **Perses Go SDK**, these dashboards are modular, reusable, and simple to integrate into various observability setups.

+This repo also offers Prometheus Operator format recording rules and alerts alongside these dashboards, also maintained in Go as a complete mixin solution!

 > **Note:** These dashboards are compatible with Perses version 0.52.0 and onwards.